ylogx/configparser2/configparser2.rst

   comment prefix characters at the beginning of a line in multiline values is to interpolate the prefix, for example::

-    >>> from configparser import ConfigParser, ExtendedInterpolation
+    >>> from configparser2 import ConfigParser, ExtendedInterpolation
     >>> parser = ConfigParser(interpolation=ExtendedInterpolation())
     >>> # the default BasicInterpolation could be used as well
     >>> parser.read_string("""